Ross65536/phpdev-on-docker/README.md

 repository.
 At this point you should have the project skeleton in your local machine and be ready to start.

 # Starting Docker Containers
-> For sake of time saving, you might just go ahead and execute `docker-compose up` at you're project root.
+> For sake of time saving, you might just go ahead and execute `docker-compose up` at the project root.
 While it runs, come back and read this section.
 If you're not familiar with Docker you can have a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker).

 What you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
 And this is good because:
 1. We get consistent environments anywhere we want.
 In our case, development (your PCs) and production (xxxx.lbaw-prod.fe.up.pt).